NIKSS-vSwitch/nikss/docs/C API.md

 ## Header files

-Table below shows which header have to be included to use API for required functionality.
+The table below shows NIKSS functionalities and a corresponding header that have to be included to use API for a given functionality.

 | Functionality                                                                                                                        | Header file         |
 |--------------------------------------------------------------------------------------------------------------------------------------|---------------------|